 Employers may make a counter offers in a moment of panic

-But after the initial relief you are staying passes, you may find your relationship with your employer–and your standing with the company has fundamentally changed.
+But after the initial relief you are staying passes, what happens next?
+You may find your relationship with your employer and your standing with the company has changed.
 You’re now the one who was looking to leave.
 You’re no longer part of the inner circle, and you might be at the top of the list if your company needs to make cutbacks in the future.

 Remember the reason you wanted to leave your organisation in the first place

 There’s a reason you started job-searching.
-While more money is always a motivator, more often there are other factors that drove you to look: personality fit, dislike of your boss, boredom, lack of recognition, insane deadlines and so on.
-Those factors aren’t going change and will likely start bothering you again as soon as the glow from your raise wears off.
+While more money is always a motivator, more often there are other factors that drove you to look.
+Personality fit, dislike of your boss, boredom, lack of recognition, insane deadlines and so on.
+Those factors aren’t going change.
+And it will likely start bothering you again as soon as the glow from your raise wears off.

 Think about what it took for you to get a pay rise

 Even if you get more money out of your company now, think about what it took to get it.
 You needed to have one foot out the door to get paid the wage you wanted.
 And there’s no reason to think that future salary increases will be any easier.
 The next time you want a raise, you might even be refused altogether on the grounds that “we just gave you that big increase when you were thinking about leaving.”